luolinjia/en/_posts/2015-01-14-chinanet-broadband.md

 - netgear
 ---

 TODAY the wi-fi in rental housing is down, so I check whether the arrears have happened and I pay the charge of the ChinaNet broadband by Alipay.
 Unfortunately, it doesn't still work.
-So I connect the internet with a piece of cable directly, and it works well, but there is no wi-fi to do like this.
+So I connect the internet with a piece of cable directly, and it succeeds, but there is no wi-fi to do like this.

-And I reboot the Netgear Router, it's the same as before.
+And I reboot the **Netgear Router**, it's the same as before.
 Damn it!!!
-So finally I reset the router and set the PPPoE username and password(They are correct!), but it shows that "Incorrect ISP username and password".
+So finally I reset the router and set the PPPoE username and password(They are correct!), but it prompts that "**Incorrect ISP username and password**".
 Fuck Router!!!
 I'm very angry for the router, and I must complain the Netgear China co.

 Lastly, I treat my thinkPad as a router, search how to set the wi-fi with windows7 OS.
 And I input some commands in CMD by administrator and set some value about network.
 Now it works well by the thinkpad router Wi-Fi.

 > p.s.
-The Netgear quality is really not good, as it has been working for 10 months.
+The Netgear quality is really not good, as it **only** has been working for 10 months.
 Maybe I will never choose it as my default router.